 A hard reset (force restart) simply powers off and restarts your iPad, while a factory reset erases all content and settings, returning the device to its original state.
 When you need to hard reset iPad without password, you’re typically looking for a factory reset, not just a restart.

-Prevention Tips for Future
+Prevention Tips for Future Lockouts

 Being locked out of your iPad doesn’t have to be a permanent situation.
 As we’ve explored, there are multiple methods to restore iPad to factory settings even when you can’t remember the passcode.
 From professional software solutions like iMyFone LockWiper to built-in features like recovery mode and iCloud erase, you have several options depending on your specific circumstances.

 Remember that a factory reset will erase all data on your iPad, so always attempt to back up your information first if possible.
 If you’ve successfully reset your iPad, take preventive measures to avoid similar situations in the future by maintaining regular backups and securely storing your login credentials.
+With these steps, you’ll be back to enjoying your device in no time.